arivgupta/profile/README.md

 # Basic Shell Commands

-There are many different types of shell commands, many can do crazy, funny, and harmless things, but many of them can actually cause a lot of damage to your computer.
+There are many different types of shell commands, many can do crazy, funny, and harmless things, but some of them can actually cause a lot of damage to your computer.

 ```
 ssh username@ip-address